 Check out our Koalas and their Survival Brochure!
-(PDF 702.3KB)
+(PDF 861.7KB)

 What do I need to do if I see a Koala in the Armidale area?

 If you see a koala in the Armidale area, please complete and submit your sighting with the online sightings register here or download the I Spy Koala app from the App Store or Google Play.